davidmoten/tile-joiner/README.md

 tile-joiner
 ===========

-Renders a group of (Google Maps) tiles to a BufferedImage in java and thence to a PNG for instance.
+Renders a Google Maps tiles to a BufferedImage in java and thence to a PNG for instance.

 Status: *alpha*